wtnwin111/interview/README.md

            3. given an N edge convex polygon, how many different way to using non-cross diagonal line to cut polygon into triangle.
         It's the Catalan number: h(0)=1,h(1)=1, the recursive definition is： h(n)= h(0)*h(n-1)+h(1)*h(n-2) + ... + h(n-1)h(0) (n>=2)
+    42) We call the number which factors only include 2,3,5 as "Ugly Number".
+Write code to compute 1500 ugly number.
+[Google]

 ##C2: CS Theory
     1) What is the difference between a mutex and a semaphore?
 Which one would you use to protect access to an increment operation?